framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public string function getSubsystem( string action = request.action )

 Returns the subsystem portion of the specified `action` - or of the current request's action if no action is specified.
-Returns the default subsystem if no subsystem is present in the specified action.
-If the application is not using subsystems, this returns the default subsystem name (which is an empty string by default).
+If no subsystem is present in the specified action, then if the application is using legacy subsystems returns the default subsystem name else return an empty string.

 ### public string function getSubsystemBase()